Robert Merrill at Yankee Stadium, 1996 World Series

 5. Jose Feliciano, World Series Game 5, Tiger Stadium, Detroit, Michigan, October 7, 1968.
 He sang it in a way no one had heard before.
 He sang it while wearing dark glasses.
 (He is blind.)
 He sang it while wearing long hair.
 (In America, it was 1968; in "Baseball America," take whatever the actual year is and subtract 10 years.)
 And he sang it while a scary-looking German shepherd was by his side.
 (His seeing-eye dog.)

 People were furious.
 They thought this little Puerto Rican kid was un-American.
 Never mind that Puerto Ricans are American citizens.

-As Gaye was the day before, and whoever was picked for Game 3 in Detroit (I can't find a reference as to who that was), he was selected for the performance by Tigers broadcaster Ernie Harwell, who was a a published songwriter, an ordained minister, and a Marine Corps veteran of World War II.
+As Gaye was the day before, and as Detroit native Margaret Whiting was before Game 3, he was selected for the performance by Tigers broadcaster Ernie Harwell, who was a a published songwriter, an ordained minister, and a Marine Corps veteran of World War II.
 You gonna question his patriotism?
 Or his taste in music?

 Ernie knew what he was doing, and, for the rest of his life, he stuck up for Jose, whose career was hurt by this for years, until he was asked to sing the theme song for the NBC sitcom Chico and the Man in 1974, starting a comeback that has made him a much-admired performer ever since.

 When Ernie died in 2010, Jose was invited back to sing the anthem at Comerica Park, the Tigers' new home, at their next home game.
 He sang it the same way, his voice still clear after 42 years, and he got a massive ovation.
 As well he should have back in 1968.
 But America was just too on edge that year for something so American, yet so different.